-The discipline of biomedical engineering (BME) is interdisciplinary in that it incorporates elements of mechanical, electrical, and chemical engineering.
+BME is interdisciplinary in that it incorporates elements of mechanical, electrical, and chemical engineering.
 In reality, the pallet of expertise required for success in BME-related careers necessitates specific and integrated coursework tailored to an application space outside these majors.
-In addition, there is critical discipline-specific expertise required for all BME majors that is not contained in other majors.
+There is critical discipline-specific expertise required for all BME majors that is not contained in other majors.
 Biomedical engineers must operate in the highly variable, uncertain, and constantly changing arena of human health and disease.
-Their training enables them to engineer solutions that are robust against these challenges.
+Their training enables them to engineer robust solutions to meet these challenges.

 Molecular/Cellular/Systems Engineering (MCSE)